Aliases for ADARB1 Gene

 This gene encodes the enzyme responsible for pre-mRNA editing of the glutamate receptor subunit B by site-specific deamination of adenosines.
 Studies in rat found that this enzyme acted on its own pre-mRNA molecules to convert an AA dinucleotide to an AI dinucleotide which resulted in a new splice site.
 Alternative splicing of this gene results in several transcript variants, some of which have been characterized by the presence or absence of an ALU cassette insert and a short or long C-terminal region. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ADARB1 Gene

-ADARB1 (Adenosine Deaminase, RNA-Specific, B1) is a Protein Coding gene.
+ADARB1 (Adenosine Deaminase, RNA Specific B1) is a Protein Coding gene.
 Diseases associated with ADARB1 include alk-negative anaplastic large cell lymphoma and dyschromatosis symmetrica hereditaria.
-Among its related pathways are Gene Expression and Pyrimidine metabolism (KEGG).
+Among its related pathways are C6 deamination of adenosine and Gene Expression.
 GO annotations related to this gene include poly(A) RNA binding and mRNA binding.
 An important paralog of this gene is ADARB2.

 UniProtKB/Swiss-Prot for ADARB1 Gene